davejakenic/Free-the-World-Algorithm/README.md

 - random numbers
 - multi-factor authentication for any digital signatures in order to protect against compromised devices

-We believe our algorithm is secure, even under any combion of any of any amount of currupt conspiring groups of nodes of any size.
+We believe our algorithm is secure, even under any combion of any amount of currupt conspiring groups of nodes of any size.

 In case of curruption or conspiracy or both, the algorithm will